mccnick/secoms319_final-project/README.md

 This is my final project for COMS-319.
 I made a merchandise storefront for the metalcore music genre.

-I was commended by my Computer Science professor for my work, implementation and passion on this project:
+I was commended by my Computer Science Professor, Dr. Abraham Aldaco, for my work, implementation and passion on this project.
+He also invited me to showcase my project and implementation to new students in the course the following semester:

 ![image](https://github.com/mccnick/secoms319_final-project/assets/91184284/d4ceb6c5-4123-477e-a664-99e374125c14)